Looking for Books like Red, White and Royal Blue? This post is all about the best romance books like Red, White and Royal Blue?

 1. One Last Stop by Casey Mcquiston

 If you’ve read Red, White and Royal Blue and you haven’t read One Last stop – I highly recommend you pick this one up.
-This was easily the most recommended LGBTQ+ book on this list.

 One Last Stop follows August.
 She’s a cynical 23 year old who is trying to survive in New York.
 But then she meets this gorgeous girl on the train.

 Jane is dazzling, mysterious and charismatic.
 The problem is she’s literally displaced in time from the 1970s.

 The YA Contemporary Graphic Novel Series is about a teen romance in high school.